 - Proof of language proficiency level (optional)

-- Proof of degree course: copy of diplomas, sworn translation or ENIC NARIC certificate.
+- Proof of qualifications: copies of diplomas, sworn translation or ENIC NARIC certificate.
 In the absence of copies of diplomas: affidavit.
 Transcripts if available.

 - Document attesting to an explicit application for international protection in France (récépissé, residence permit).